psymichaelzhu/q4_projectorganization/README.md

 Within each thread, the `analysis/` directory contains scripts, configuration files, optional demos, and launchers.

 Analysis scripts are organized by step index under `threads/{thread_name}/analysis/scripts/`.
 Configuration details are defined in YAML files under `threads/{thread_name}/analysis/config/`.
+We also provide some demo notebooks under `threads/{thread_name}/analysis/demos/` for demonstrating core functions.

 To run an analysis, first install the required dependencies listed in requirements.txt through
 ```
 pip install -r requirements.txt
 ```
 Then run the full pipeline through `threads/{thread_name}/analysis/launcher/run_analysis.py`, or manually execute scripts step by step from `threads/{thread_name}/analysis/scripts/`.

-Analysis scripts read parameters directly from the YAML configuration files.
+At runtime, analysis scripts read parameters directly from the YAML configuration files.
 Any adjustments to the analysis design should be made in those YAML files rather than hard-coding in the scripts.

 After running the analysis, the processed data will be saved in `threads/{thread_name}/data/`, and the results will be saved in `threads/{thread_name}/results/`.

 Some reporting templates are provided in `threads/{thread_name}/results/reports/`.
 After running the analysis, render the `.qmd` files to generate reports.

-We also provide some demo notebooks under `threads/{thread_name}/analysis/demos/` for demonstrating core functions.

 ---